pigeon-as/pigeon-enroll/README.md

 }
 ```

 `secrets` are derived via HKDF-SHA256; `vars` are static key-value pairs.
-Both are returned in the claim response under separate keys. `secrets_path` persists derived secrets on first start and loads from disk on restart.
+Both are returned in the claim response under separate keys. `persist_path` persists derived state on first start and loads from disk on restart.

 ## API